 Recent Articles by

-April 22, 2011 — Morocco's ambassador to the United States, Aziz Mekouar, will discuss his country's economic and political reforms Tuesday at the University of Virginia.
+April 16, 2012 — Vietnam's ambassador to the United States, Nguyen Quoc Cuong, will discuss the 11th congress of his country's Communist Party and its impact on foreign and domestic policy Friday in a speech at the University of Virginia.

 April 12, 2012 — When is a piece of writing considered a novel and when is it a biography?
 Some of the world's leading female writers who focus on the Middle East and South Asia will address these and other questions Monday at a symposium at the University of Virginia.